juansedo/react-img-mapper/README.md

-# React Img Mapper
+# React Img Mapper Extended

 React Component to highlight interactive zones in images

-> This repository is based on react-image-mapper but with some enhancements
+> This repository is based on [react-img-mapper](https://github.com/img-mapper/react-img-mapper) but with some enhancements

 ```
 1. Promise to be maintained this repository